Stunkymonkey/esp8266-smartclock/README.md

 * Read Data from a DHT11 temperature and humidity sensor
 * NTP Time
 * Supports multiple Wireless Remote Control protocols (We are using the <a href="https://github.com/sui77/rc-switch">rc-switch</a> library)
+* dyndns (making a get request on a given url every 10 minutes)
+* password-authentication for user from the internet (no https 😞)

 ## Ideas for the future
 * a light sensor could turn on the lights automatically